Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Discussion and Implications

 \subsection{Were In-the-Wild Prompts Effective?}

 The reader may wonder whether adversarial prompts found ``in the wild'' (e.g., hidden within arXiv preprints) were effective in manipulating the peer-review of real conferences.
 In our motivational experiment (§\ref{ssec:motivation}), we tested one such prompt.
-Here, we extend that analysis by evaluating \textit{all adversarial prompts} reported in~\cite{lin2025hidden} (stemming from~\cite{nikkei2025positive}), as well as a very long prompt described in~\cite{ye2024we}.
+Here, we evaluate \textit{all adversarial prompts} reported in~\cite{lin2025hidden} (stemming from~\cite{nikkei2025positive}), as well as a very long prompt described in~\cite{ye2024we}.
 We apply the same experimental methodology to simulate realistic reviewing conditions.
 This allows us to assess whether these already-poisoned papers actually achieved their intended effect.

 \textbf{Setup.} Lin et al.~\cite{lin2025hidden} identified five adversarial prompts hidden in arXiv preprints, though they were never empirically tested.
 Separately, Ye et al.~\cite{ye2024we} crafted a very long adversarial prompt (155 words, 1,053 characters---about 7 times the length of our \texttt{Exploit} prompts) and tested it on a custom-built LLM.
 All of these prompts aim to elicit a positive review from the LLM, just as our \texttt{Exploit} prompts do.
-We injected each of the six prompts into two different papers~\cite{shen2023bayesian,del2023skipdecode} and submitted them to GPT-4o under four reviewing prompts, repeating each request 10 times---resulting in 240 total reviews.
+We injected each of the six prompts into two different papers~\cite{shen2023bayesian,del2023skipdecode} and submitted them to GPT-4o under four reviewing prompts, repeating each request 10 times---resulting in 240 reviews.